 During this conference, we will discuss several approaches and methods used to optimise the performance of Hadoop in the Cloud.
-Finally, we will discuss the limitations of Hadoop and introduce Yarn and other resource management systems for Big data applications including Mesos.
+We will also discuss the limitations of Hadoop and introduce state-of-the-art resource management systems and job schedulers for Big data applications including Mesos, Delay scheduler, and ShuffleWatcher.